Alcohol Still One of The Nation’s Deadliest DrugsAlyssa

-New data from the Centers for Disease Control and Prevention (CDC) showed that the alcohol-induced death rate has increased nearly 23 percent since 1999.
+New data from the Centers for Disease Control and Prevention (CDC) showed that the alcohol-induced death rate has increased by nearly 23 percent since 1999.
 It also revealed that almost 31,000 people died as a result of alcohol abuse in 2014, surpassing the death toll from opioid overdoses.
 When accounting for deaths from drunk driving, other accidents and homicides committed under the influence of alcohol, the death toll spiked to 88,000 in 2014, making alcohol the second deadliest drug in America, only behind tobacco.

 Why Americans Are Drinking More and More